 Individuals in violation of any of the above will be asked to leave the event and will not be welcome in the future.

 Children: As Neo-pagans wanting to pass on our traditions to our young ones, we welcome their presence.
 However, we do not currently offer child-friendly alternative activities to keep them occupied during the ritual.
-All children are welcomed to our rituals and we enjoy their participation in our rites.
+All children are welcomed to our rituals, and we enjoy their participation in our rites.
 Our rituals are geared towards people of all ages to enjoy.
 So bring them along to the next rite.

-Offerings: Please feel free to bring an offering for the deity of the occasion, your personal patrons, or any ancestors or nature spirits.
+Offerings: Please feel free to bring an offering for the deity(s) of the occasion, your personal gods, any ancestors, or nature spirits you work with in your regular practice.
 There is an opportunity in the rite for these offerings to take place.